CraftTogetherMC/TC-Portals/README.md

 | ![](https://i.imgur.com/VJEQ2fP.png) | **Directional Portal** *(Exit)*<br/><br/>This sign represents a portal exit.<br/>Signs of this type can only exist once per channel name.                                                                                                       |

 ### Flags
-There are some flags you can use on the fourth line of a portal-sign to control whether itens and mobs are transported.
+There are some flags you can use on the fourth line of a portal-sign to control whether items and mobs are transported.
 You can use them at the entrance as well as at the exit or both.
 - `!mobs` means mobs are killed
 - `!items` means items are killed